9 Best Campgrounds near St. George, UT

 When the weather is bad, you are unable to secure a campsite, or you're just ready for a little luxury, plenty of accommodation options are available in St. George.
 You can still explore the parks and natural areas on day trips while enjoying the comfort of a hotel or resort.

-Some other good-value hotels right in downtown St. George are the Best Western Plus Abbey Inn and the pet-friendly La Quinta Inn & Suites.
+- Some other good-value hotels right in downtown St. George are the Best Western Plus Abbey Inn and the pet-friendly La Quinta Inn & Suite by Wyndham.

-- Budget Hotels: A great budget choice is the recently remodeled Chalet Motel, with large rooms, many of which have full kitchens.
+- A great budget choice is the recently remodeled Chalet Motel, with large rooms, many of which have full kitchens.